BrianLusina/Croesus/README.md

 In the `settings.py` file, you will find a list called `INSTALLED_APPS`, register your application name there.
 Then render the template in the views like so:

+## Slug View Model

+Slugs are used to display usernames like this `firstname-lastname`